-So the quest is to find quick dinners that are actually GOOD, and this is definitely that.
-It's sweet potato gnocchi that boils in four minutes, during which time we saute some spinach with so.much.garlic. aka my favorite way to eat spinach.
+So the quest is to find quick and easy dinners that are actually GOOD, and this is definitely that.
+It's sweet potato gnocchi (I love the sweet potato gnocchi from Trader Joe's!) that boils in four minutes, during which time we saute some spinach with so.much.garlic. aka my favorite way to eat spinach.
 Then the gnocchi gets a brown butter + sage bath because we've earned it, and dinner is ready in FIFTEEN MINUTES, tastes like something from a fancy restaurant.
 You need this in your life, trust me.

 The ingredients are so simple and delicious, I can't get enough.
 Sweet potato gnocchi, any kind you like!
-Ours is from a local grocery store that we love.
+This one is from a local pasta maker that we love.
 Then butter and sage, spinach, crushed red pepper, and garlic.
 Salt and pepper, of course.